The first song that Beanie Sigel wrote after getting out of jail in August 2005 was "Return of the Bad Guy."

 He says the songs "people need to listen to" are "The Day," "No Bravery," and other thought-provoking numbers like "Prayer" and the anti-Iraq war "Children Are the Future," which borrows from Marvin Gaye.

-But The Solution is also full up with unexpurgated, often ultra-violent gangsta rap.
+is also full up with unexpurgated, often ultra-violent gangsta rap.

 Its first single makes a bid for pop success with an R. Kelly hook as the self-proclaimed "Broad Street Bully" reintroduces himself as "a hoodlum, a monster, a bad boy, a goodfella, a gangsta and a thug."